sharonsitti/ad_preview_tool/README.md

 ## Ad Preview Chrome Extension

-This tool is a POC of a Chrome Extension that lets users see how their ad will look when its displayed on any given web page.
+This tool lets users see how their ad will look when its displayed on any given web page.

 ## What's in here?
 This project composed of two major parts: